simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ### Existing row classes

-Starting from moor 4.3, you can use custom row classes instead of having moor generate one for you.
+You can use custom row classes instead of having drift generate one for you.
 For instance, let's say you had a Dart class defined as

 ```dart